 The magnetic stainless on the outer surface makes the cookware induction-compatible.

 Another early configuration is two-ply, which has a thick aluminum exterior with a stainless steel cooking surface.
-This is still available as All-Clad Master Chef 2 (MC2) and it is superb cookware if you don't care about induction compatibility.
-(You can read more about MC2 in our Ultimate All-Clad Review.)
+All-Clad discontinued its two-ply cookware (Master Chef and LTD), but Viking makes an excellent aluminum/stainless line that's worth a look if you don't care about induction compatibility.

 The Rise of Multi-Ply Cookware

 When All-Clad's patent on tri-ply clad cookware expired in the early 2000s, many other manufacturers entered the tri-ply cookware market.
 To stay ahead of their competition, All-Clad came up with new, multi-ply configurations.

 This is clad cookware with more than three plies, and it has become popular in recent years.
 Multi-ply clad cookware can have up to seven plies, as with the now discontinued All-Clad D7 and Demeyere's Atlantis line.
 Most multi-ply cookware has 5 plies.